KDFD: Freedom 93.7

 On June 25, 2019, KDSP changed its call letters to KDFD.
-On July 8, 2019, KDFD began stunting with songs themed on patriotism or containing the word "Freedom", interspersed with promos stating that "Freedom" was "coming soon".
-It also began simulcasting on FM translator 93.7 K229BS in Lakewood (which was bought from KCKK owners Hunt Broadcasting for $1.8 million).
+On July 8, 2019, KDFD began stunting with songs relating to patriotism or containing the word "Freedom", interspersed with sweepers stating that "Freedom" was "coming soon".
+It also began simulcasting on FM translator 93.7 K229BS in Lakewood, which was bought from KCKK owners Hunt Broadcasting for $1.8 million.

-On July 15, 2019, the station launched a new conservative talk format branded as Freedom 93.7.
+On July 15, 2019, KDFD launched a new conservative talk format branded as Freedom 93.7.
 The station's lineup consists entirely of syndicated programs, primarily from co-owned Premiere Networks.
 Glenn Beck and Sean Hannity were moved from sister station KHOW, and Rush Limbaugh was moved from KOA.
-KHOW and KOA continued to air these three program in a transition period, but they later became exclusive to KDFD, and were replaced by local programming on KHOW and KOA.
+KHOW and KOA continued to air these three programs for a period until they were replaced by local programs.
 It was reported that iHeartMedia's hiring of former Broncos player and KKFN host Alfred Williams to host a new show on KOA (which officially premiered September 3) was a main impetus for the flip.